 Ole Shed Brewing Co.

 When Tullahoma got its own brewery six years ago, the heavens opened up and the angels rejoiced.
 And while not technically in Manchester, Ole Shed is located on Highway 55 between the two.
 Ole Shed keeps a well-curated collection of a half dozen brews on tap—the Potbelly Porter is my favorite, while SVV always goes for the Southern Pale Ale—and the Bourbon Barrel Aged Pot Belly Porter is worth investing in a growler if they have any when you wander in.
 The taproom itself is only open on Friday and Saturday from 4 to 9pm, but you can pick up six-packs of Ole Shed at some of the area liquor stores like Manchester Liquors and Liquor Locker and Wine Shop in Tullahoma.
-It’s also on tap at West Main Brick Oven.
+I

 Half Hill Farm

 Two years ago, SVV discovered the magical elixirs of Half Hill Farm, kombucha specifically, and the charming men behind it: Christian Grantham and Vince Oropeza.
 Meeting them introduced us to the fermenting empire that lives atop Short Mountain and around Woodbury (we’re also a fan of Short Mountain Cultures’ kimchi and tempeh, as well as Short Mountain Distillery’s bourbon and rye).
-We go to the Cannon County Arts Center on the regular to fill our growlers with seasonal kombuchas—like honeysuckle apple, tart cherry and ginger lemon—but they also sell their other bottled goods at the Wellness Emporium in Bell Buckle and Harvest in Manchester.
+We go to their Wellness Emporium on High Street on the regular to fill our growlers with seasonal kombuchas—like honeysuckle apple, tart cherry and ginger lemon—but they also sell their other bottled goods out of the Wellness Emporium in Bell Buckle.

 High Cotton Vintage Furnishings